What Natural Bodies Are

-What makes the original and the current ship the same over time is the organization of the material.
+It seems that what makes the original and the current ship the same is the organization of the material.
 This organization does not change in the course of repairs to the ship.
-The organization is what persists and makes the ship of Theseus be one thing that is repaired over time.
+The organization is what persists and makes the ship of Theseus exist as one thing that is repaired over time.

-In the case of natural bodies, just as in the case of the ship of Theseus, it is not the material but is the organization of the material that constitutes identity over time.
-Their identity consist in the way this material is organized.
+Aristotle thinks that for natural bodies, just as for the ship, it is not the material but the organization of the material that constitutes identity over time.
+The identity consists in the way this material is organized.
 This organization is what makes the material be a natural body.

 Aristotle's Theory of Forms

 Aristotle thinks that the forms of natural bodies are "in matter" and "separate only in account."
 By so describing these forms, he is making a point in ontology.
 He is explaining how the forms of natural bodies exist.
 They are separate from the matter in a way.
 They are separate in account.
 This makes them separate with qualification.
 The qualification is "in account."